ianandersonlol/rh-google-calendar-sync/README.md

 ---

+## Security & Privacy

+**Your calendar data is safe:**

+- The app creates a dedicated "Raid Helper Events" calendar
+- It ONLY accesses this specific calendar - never your other calendars
+- The code enforces this with validation checks on every operation
+- If someone tries to access other calendars, the app will refuse
+- Uses restricted OAuth scope (`calendar.events`) instead of full calendar access

+You can verify this by checking the calendar description - it says "This app only has access to this calendar".

+**Important:** If you used this tool before this security update, delete your `token.json` file and re-authorize to get the new restricted permissions.

 ## Additional Features

 ### Customizing Calendar Color (Full Sync Only)

-If you used the recommended setup (`GOOGLE_CALENDAR_ID=separate`), the tool creates a separate "Raid Helper Events" calendar.
+The tool creates a separate "Raid Helper Events" calendar.
 You can give it its own color to make raids easy to spot:

 1. Open Google Calendar in your web browser
 2. Look at the left sidebar under "My calendars"